 J.P.
 Morgan Emerging Markets Bond Index+ (EMBI+) – The EMBI+ Index measures total returns for traded foreign debt instruments in emerging markets (EM).
 The index provides investors with definitive EM external currency debt information, a compilation of the instruments traded within the market and their agreed terms.
 The regular EMBI differs from the EMBI+ due to the former’s inclusion of U.S. dollar-denominated Brady bonds, eurobonds and loans.
 Financial instruments within the EMBI+ are required to meet strict criteria for secondary-market trading liquidity and must possess a minimum face value of $500 million.

 J.P.
-Morgan Global Manufacturing Purchasing Managers’ Index (PMI) – This index is compiled from IHS Markit surveys of purchasing managers in over 40 countries.
-The PMI is a weighted average of five global indexes: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stocks of purchases (10%).
+Morgan Global Manufacturing Purchasing Managers’ Index (PMI) – This index is compiled from S&P Global surveys of purchasing managers in over 40 countries.
+The PMI is a weighted average of five global indices: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stocks of purchases (10%).
+A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 J.P.
 Morgan Government Bond Index Emerging Markets (GBI-EM) – This index is the first comprehensive global emerging markets index and consists of regularly traded, liquid, fixed-rate, domestic currency government bonds to which international investors can gain exposure.